-Objective 2: Appropriate use and development
+Objective 2: Appropriate Uuse and development (53)

-Natural and physical resources of the coastal environment are used efficiently, and activities that depend on the use and development of these resources are provided for in appropriate locations.
+Natural and physical resources of the coastal environment are used efficiently, and activities, including regionally important industry and infrastructure, (47) that have technical, operational and/or locational requirements, (26) (32) that depend on the use and development of these resources_are provided for in appropriate locations.

-Objective 3: Reverse sensitivity
+Objective 3: Reverse sensitivity Impacts on established operations and activities (26)

-The use and ongoing operation of nationally and regionally important infrastructure and other existing lawfully established activities is protected from new or inappropriate use and development in the coastal environment.
+The use and ongoing operation, maintenance, alteration and extension (45) (46) of nationally and regionally important infrastructure and other existing lawfully established activities is protected from new or inappropriate incompatible use and development in the coastal environment occurring under, over, or adjacent to the infrastructure or activity.
+(43)